GuOrg/Gu.Persist/README.md

 - Transactional atomic saves.
 Avoids corrupted data on application crash etc.
 - Repository bootstraps itself with settings file in directory.
 - SingletonRepository manages a singleton reference for each file.
 - Creates backups on save.
-Backuprules configurable via setting.
+Backup rules configurable via setting.
     - Extension
     - Directory
     - Number of backups